What We Do

 Topos shapes technology for public benefit by advancing sciences of connection and integration.
 Worked with founder David Spivak, Research Scientist at MIT and Brendan Fong, Postdoctoral Associate at MIT to develop a Case for Support for this newly formed institute.
 Included surfacing mission, vision and intended impact and identifying programmatic focus areas and goals.
 Also, hired a creative firm to develop brand identity and contributed to the process.

 An alliance of American college and university leaders dedicated to increasing public understanding of how immigration policies and practices impact their students, campuses and communities.
-We created and implemented a development plan, which was shared with the board.
-Assessed and clarified PA's already strong organizational story including refining messaging to make it more concise and consistent, co-writing grant proposals and reports, and developing marketing materials.
+Created and implemented a development plan and shared with the board.
+Assessed and clarified PA's already strong organizational story including refining messaging to make it more concise and consistent, co-wrote grant proposals and reports, and developed marketing materials.
 Deepened relationships and financial commitments from select donors.
 Developed a logic model, metrics dashboard, and planning documents to set PA up for future growth.

 Teachers and parents/caregivers often use Google Translate to communicate with families whose first language is one other than English.
 While this tool has been useful, it has not been perfected.
 Often important facts or nuances can get lost in translation and at times, end up in misunderstandings.
 Amaryllis Advisors helped the Heising Simons Foundation explore a collaborative effort with the Google Translate team to facilitate stronger parent/teacher communications in early childhood education.

 GROW's mission is to empower youth to design their own future with tools that foster self-discovery.
 Amayrllis Advisors created a strategic growth plan for GROW and prepared a case statement for funding.